 Indiana State University’s Construction Management major provides instruction on:

 Course work leads to a Bachelor of Science degree.

 The Construction Management program offers flexibility and a variety of options.
 Your instruction will be by full-time professors who have actual work experience in the field.
 The department offers small class sizes, which allow for individual attention, as well as modern laboratories for a variety of hands-on experiences.

-Student chapters of the Associated General Contractors of America, The Home Builders Association, and the Construction Club are involved in a number of activities including field trips to construction sites and attendance at professional meetings and seminars.
+Student organizations are involved in a number of activities including field trips to construction sites and attendance at professional meetings and seminars.
 These groups also sponsor guest speakers for local student chapter meetings and make available a number of competitive scholarships.

-As a graduate of the Construction Management program you will find career opportunities in entry-level management positions in the areas of field supervision, estimating, planning, scheduling, expediting, quality control, and project administration.
-The typical placement rate of graduates is 100 percent within one month of graduation, with more than half receiving multiple job offers.
-The average starting salary for graduates with a bachelor’s degree in construction management is $45,000 (based on a five-year average of starting salaries as reported to the University’s Career Center and the department between 1999 and 2003).
+As a graduate of the Construction Management program you will find career opportunities in entry-level management positions in the areas of field supervision, estimating, planning, scheduling, expediting, and project administration.
+The typical placement rate of graduates is 90 percent within six month of graduation.
+The average starting salary for graduates with a bachelor’s degree in construction management is $45,000 to $52,000.